 Benefits of Registration

 - PR Support, including sample press releases, a media contact sheet, and guidance from our publicist

 - Tickets for your show!
 That’s right – the Fringe runs a centralized box office – online, via phone, and in-person so that you don’t have to.

 - Health & Safety - The Fringe will adhere to the latest guidelines and carry out whatever it takes to keep performers and attendees safe.

 - Professional Development workshops and webinars to further your career and your show’s progress

 - Arts Industry support – promotion to those from the arts industry who come to scout shows.
 Even America’s Got Talent has scouted in Rochester!
 We’ll also directly connect you with promoters who would like to speak with you further.

 Fringe is open to anyone!
 To apply, you must be able to put together a fully fledged show.
 You’re not just writing a script or only coming up with a concept: you have to actually produce your show!
 As this is a fringe festival, the shows are NOT produced by the festival, and the venues themselves receive your “ready to go” shows that you’ve created.
 It offers you freedom and creative license to mold your own ideas into a fully realized performance as your own independent producer!

-For those who are new to the process, the Fringe has a webinar with information on our submission process, a walkthrough of filling out the online application, venue details, how fringe festivals came to be, tips, quips and much, much more.
+For those who are new to the process, the Fringe will be holding a free webinar for those new to the process on Thursday, February 8th at 7:30pm Eastern.
+To register, click here.
+If you are unable to attend, an on-demand recording will be made available following the session, but please do regsiter in order to be sent that link.
+This will cover information on our submission process, a walkthrough of filling out the online application, venue details, how fringe festivals came to be, tips, quips and much, much more.